janosgyerik/poc-aws-1/python/README.md

     . ../env.sh

-Send a message to the configured SQS:
+Send a message to the configured SQS (see also -h, --help):

     ./send.py

 Receive messages from the configured SQS:

     ./receive.py

+Post a message to the configured SNS (see also -h, --help):

+    ./publish.py